maosan132/design_teardown/README.md

 ## Built With

-- Major languages,
+- HTML and CSS
-- frameworks,
+- Css-grid mostly
-- technologies used
+- flexbox with floats if necessary

 ## Live Demo